Skip to main content

 Update Price

-Update an existing price by Id
+Update an existing price by ID.

 InputCommentsDefault

-Price IdThe unique identifier of the price.
+Price IDThe unique identifier for the price.

 NicknameA brief description of the price, hidden from customers.